darafferty/rapthor/docs/source/parset.rst

     slow_timestep_joint_sec
-        Time step used during the first slow gain calibration, where a joint solution is found for all stations, in seconds (default = 600).
+        Time step used during the first slow gain calibration, where a joint solution is found for all stations, in seconds (default = 0).
+Set to 0 to disable this solve.

     slow_timestep_separate_sec
-        Time step used during the second slow gain calibration, where separate solutions are found for each station, in seconds (default = 1200).
+        Time step used during the second slow gain calibration, where separate solutions are found for each station, in seconds (default = 600).

     slow_freqstep_hz
         Frequency step used during slow amplitude calibration, in Hz (default = 1e6).